 Though using fabric softeners on towels may seem like a natural fit, it can reduce the absorbency of the fabric, hindering its ability to soak up water.

-Using softener in moderation won’t effect absorbency as much and some may feel the trade off of slight reduction in absorbance is worth the softened touch or fragrance.
+Using softener in moderation won’t affect absorbency as much and some may feel the trade off of slight reduction in absorbance is worth the softened touch or fragrance.

-Items like kids’ sleepwear are flame-resistant for safety, but fabric softeners may coat the fibers, reducing their ability to self-extinguish.
+Items like kids’ sleepwear are typically made with flame-resistant fabric for safety, but fabric softeners may coat the fibers, which may reduce the fabric’s ability to self-extinguish.

 Softeners can prevent these fibers from repelling water as designed, impacting their effectiveness.